Jens Meiert

 Less Is Still More

-How much time and money gets spent on making things worse is something I find absolutely fascinating.
-Allow me to elaborate, starting with HTML newsletters: People (let) spend hours on writing supposed content, create and decorate mockups, work around ridiculous email client implementations, and finally send mails that aren’t read at all, and, at the end of the day, harm the sender.
+Let me elaborate, beginning with HTML newsletters: Hours are spent writing supposed content, creating and decorating mockups, working around email client limitations, and finally sending mails that aren’t read at all, and, at the end of the day, hurt the sender.

-Take some designers decorators: Instead of communicating contents, hours or days are spent to create distracting non-information that takes longer to load and that probably violates every rule brought to us by century-old craftsmanship in information design, and that is then labeled “creativity” and “design”.
-Take the various ways standard interaction elements supposedly need to be redesigned in order to make them as undiscoverable and unusable as possible.
+Take designers decorators: Instead of communicating function, time is invested in creating distracting non-information that takes long to load and that violates every rule brought to us by century-old craftsmanship in information design.
+It’s then labeled “creativity” and “design.”
+Take the various ways standard user interface elements get redesigned, ending up making them undiscoverable and unusable.

-Take some web developers: Instead of gaining experience by developing and optimizing websites, “frameworks” are used that require initial training to do something that is neither tailored nor elegantly written nor fast nor anything.
-Generally take the countless efforts to clutter markup by unnecessary elements, unnecessary attributes, unnecessarily long ID and class names, non-semantic or over-semantic ID and class names, pseudo-accessible techniques, and so on, in order to make the result as slow and unmaintainable as possible.
-Take style sheets that need to be referred to in plural, not singular, that reset everything in order to do almost the same work again, by the author, not colleagues, of course.
+Take web developers: Instead of gaining experience by developing and optimizing websites, “frameworks” are used that require training to do something that’s neither tailored nor well-written nor fast nor anything.
+Generally take the countless efforts to clutter markup by unnecessary elements, unnecessary attributes, unnecessarily long ID and class names, non-semantic or over-semantic ID and class names, pseudo-accessible techniques, and so on, winding up making the results slow and unmaintainable.

 1. On May 21, 2008, 21:11 CEST, Duluoz said: